 This metric is a significant indicator of how quickly opportunities move through the sales pipeline.
 It considers the number of deals in the pipeline, the average deal size, and the win rate.

 By understanding the velocity of deals, businesses can make informed decisions about resource allocation and provide accurate sales forecasting.
-Increasing Sales Velocity often implies a more efficient and standardized sales process.
+Increasing sales velocity often implies a more efficient and standardized sales process.

 Formula: Sales Velocity = Number of Opportunities Win Rate Average Deal Size / Sales Cycle Length